ALE-Bench: A Benchmark for Long-Horizon Objective-Driven Algorithm Engineering: Experiments

 \subsection{Iterative-Refinement Setting}

 \myparagraph{Setup.} This experiment evaluated the iterative-refinement capability of each LLM.
+This simple yet widely-adopted method serves as an intermediate step between the basic one-shot setting (\Cref{subsec:experiment-short}) and the advanced agents (\Cref{subsec:experiment-scaffolding}).
 Four models iteratively refined their C++20 solutions for four hours, receiving public evaluation feedback after each attempt, a process similar to Self-Refine~\citep{madaan2023selfrefine}.
 More information is given in \Cref{subsec:experiment-long-full}.

 \myparagraph{Results.} \Cref{tab:result_long} shows that o4-mini-high performed best, achieving an average performance of 1520 and a rating of 2104 (top 11.8\% of humans).
 Performance distributions reveal GPT-4.1 mini and o4-mini-high achieved $\geq$400 performance in all problems, and all models surpassed 2000 performance on at least one problem.
 GPT-4.1 mini, the sole non-reasoning model, had fewer $\geq$2000 performances and a lower average performance than DeepSeek-R1.
 Average performance improved by over 400 points across all models under the iterative-refinement setting, demonstrating its effectiveness.